5.2.6 Collection from family tax benefit

 The Registrar can give written notice to Centrelink to make deductions from FTB payable to a person for a child, and apply these amounts to that person's child support debt or carer debt for the child.

 CSRC Act section 17, section 30, section 72AB

-A payer who provides between 35% to 65% of the care for a child for whom they pay child support, can be paid FTB for that child.
-The payer can choose to receive their FTB entitlement as periodic payments or after they lodge their tax return.
+A person who provides 35% or more care of a child can be paid FTB for that child.
+The person can choose to receive their FTB entitlement as periodic payments or after they lodge their tax return.

 - spousal maintenance,

 - overseas maintenance liabilities,

 - an amount repayable by a former payee under a recovery order (3.1.2) that is registered for collection by the Registrar,

 - estimate or late payment penalties, or